binli120/ind_analysis/README.md

 - Optional extras: `poetry install --with ocr,pymupdf,llm` (add `cloud_ocr` when wiring Google Vision or Textract clients).
 OCR fallbacks that use pdf2image expect the Poppler binaries (`pdfinfo`, `pdftoppm`) on `PATH`.
 - Parallelism: batch PDFs with `PipelineRunner` to fan out work across threads while keeping per-PDF state isolated.
 - API workers: set `PDF_PIPELINE_MAX_WORKERS=<int>` to bound the thread pool each request uses when the FastAPI endpoint fans out work.
+- Diagnostics: every run emits `PipelineMetrics` (text/table coverage, OCR usage, heuristic confidence) and embeds the headline figures inside the quality report payload.
+- Chunked streaming: iterate with `PDFProcessingPipeline.stream(...)` to receive `PipelineChunk` objects one batch of pages at a time.
+Each chunk includes text, tables, OCR flags, and can be persisted to Redis by passing `redis_client`/`redis_key`, enabling long-running docs to stream straight into downstream consumers.
 - Logging: configure via `logging.basicConfig(level=logging.INFO)` (or DEBUG) before constructing the pipeline; the module logs each stage’s progress under `pdf_analysis.pipeline`.
 - Quick start: